didier13150/cobbler/README.md

 ## Known issues

 * Iso file must be mounted on host before starting container.
-Unfortunatly iso can not be replaced (unmounted-mounted in the same place) when container is created.
+Unfortunatly iso cannot be replaced (unmounted-mounted in the same place) when container is created.
+* With SELinux set to enforcing, container can read iso mounted directory content only with `--privileged` option
+* Ports 69 and 25151 cannot be changed on host